flatiron-school/angular-testing-directives-readme/README.md

 protractor --version
 ```

 We then need to update `webdriver`, which is provided to us when we install protractor.
+(Note: If you get an error stating `permission denied`, you may need to add `sudo ` to the beginning of the following command.)

 ```bash
 webdriver-manager update